 Are Chilies Healthy?

-Because ancho chili is part of the capsicum family it has a lot of nutrition benefits and has been positive anti-inflammatory, anti-cancer, antidiabetic, antimicrobial, anticholesterolemic, anticoagulant and antioxidant properties.
+Because ancho chili is part of the capsicum family it has a lot of nutritional benefits and has positive anti-inflammatory, anti-cancer, antidiabetic, antimicrobial, anticholesterolemic, anticoagulant and antioxidant properties.

 Ancho Chili Buying Guide

 Okay, these peppers are awesome.
 But where do I get them?

 If you have a Mexican or Latin grocery store near you then that’s the first place I would go to find these peppers.
 Look for chiles that are slightly shiny with a flexible texture and not too brittle.

 They should smell fragrant and a little bit like dried fruit.

 If not then you can usually find decent peppers online.
 I always try to support the local businesses first but if you can’t find a store then you can always buy them online.

 You can find the whole ancho chili peppers here.

 The easiest way to turn any pepper into a powder is to grind it finely with a stand blender.